bwu62/stat240-revamp/docs/10-probability.md

 :::{.eg}
-For another example, let $X$ be the sum of independently rolling 2 fair, standard 6-sided dice.
+For another example, let $X$ be the sum of rolling 2 ordinary, fair 6-sided dice (independently)^[[Independence](https://www.probabilitycourse.com/chapter1/1_4_1_independence.php) has a formal probabilistic definition that's beyond the scope of 240.
+You can simply think of it as rolling the dice in a way that doesn't affect each other.].
 What is the PMF of $X$?

 First, note the possible outcomes $k$ in the sample space are the integers $k=2,3,\ldots,12$.
 Next, since the dice are fair, we can find the probability of each outcome $k$ by counting the number of combinations that add to $k$.
 For example, for $k=5$ the outcomes are 14, 23, 32, and 41.
 Each outcome has probability 1/36 so summing them we get $P(X=5)=4\cdot\frac1{36}=\frac19$